bioscan-ml/dataset/README.rst

         url={https://proceedings.neurips.cc/paper_files/paper/2023/file/87dbbdc3a685a97ad28489a1d57c45c1-Paper-Datasets_and_Benchmarks.pdf},
     }

-If you use the CLIBD partitioning scheme for BIOSCAN-1M, please also consider citing the `CLIBD paper <https://arxiv.org/abs/2405.17537>`_.
+If you use the CLIBD partitioning scheme for BIOSCAN-1M, please also consider citing the `CLIBD paper`_.

 .. code-block:: bibtex